bpt26/usher_wiki/docs/source/QuickStart.rst

 .. include:: /Includes.rst.txt

 ***************
-Quick Start Usher
+Quick Start
 ***************

-To quickly install UShER, use the following conda instructions:
+To quickly install the UShER package, use the following conda instructions:

 .. code-block:: shell-session